-We are dependent on technology, patents, know-how, and proprietary materials, both our own and licensed from Arena.
-We entered into the Arena License Agreement pursuant to which we acquired an exclusive, royalty bearing, sublicensable, worldwide license to develop and commercialize LP352 for any use in humans, LP659 for the treatment of certain CNS and peripheral nervous system indications, LP143 for the treatment of any CNS indication, and certain other compounds for CNS indications.
+We are dependent on technology, patents, know-how, and proprietary materials, both our own and licensed from Arena, which was acquired by Pfizer in March 2022.
+We entered into the Arena License Agreement pursuant to which we acquired an exclusive, royalty bearing, sublicensable, worldwide license to develop and commercialize LP352 for any use in humans, LP659 for the treatment of certain CNS and peripheral nervous system indications, and certain other compounds for CNS indications.
 Any termination of this license will result in the loss of significant rights and will restrict our ability to develop and commercialize our product candidates.
 If we or Arena fails to adequately protect this intellectual property, or if we seek to expand the field of our license to include additional indications we determine are advantageous or necessary for us to develop a licensed compound and Arena does not consent, our ability to commercialize these compounds could suffer.